 Once the pads are close together, slowly move the knees out again to their starting position where you will feel a stretch at the inner thighs.
 Keep the movement slow and controlled throughout, with feet pointing forward on the pedals.

-Read more about the seated abductor machine, which trains the outer thighs.
+Read more about the seated abductor machine, which is a complementary exercise that trains the outer thighs.